pcoonan/LineupOptimizer/README.md

 # LineupOptimizer
 The semester long project for CSE 442.

-To use, load a file using its full name (including .csv) and then exectute the sort command.
-At this point, the command is incredibly slow.
+The current working version is located in the branch 'patrick'.
+To use, launch the Window.java main and the GUI will fire up.
+To use the server, also run the ServerMain.java main and select the 'Server' option on the client GUI.